dakshaau/map_tile_download/README.md

 ### Running instructions:

 main.py downloads the relevant map tiles from Bing servers.
-You need adminitrator priviledges for this
+You need adminsitrator priviledges for this

+**NOTE:** The maximum image resolution can be 20,512 X 20,512 pixels.
+If the maximum possible resolution
+          for the complete image is greater than this, the code will discard the lat long pairs.

 ```Batchfile
 python main.py <top_lat> <top_long> <bottom_lat> <bottom_long>